noaa-oar-arl/canopy-app/python/README.md

    time_intvl  =  86400  !!!For daily time steps (i.e., 24*3600)
    ```

-4. Run canopy-app: Running canopy-app with global inputs require a lot of memory, so suggest not running on head node:
+4. Run global process and canopy-app: Running canopy-app globally requires a lot of memory, so suggest not running on head node:

    Slurm batch script suggestion (cpu time = ~20-30 min for processing a single time step):
    ```